 No Humane Lobby Day listed for your state?
 Check back soon—we'll be adding more events in the days to come.

 Find out how her first Humane Lobby Day empowered Heidi Osterman and get firsthand reports from other animal advocates.

 Learn more »

 - Will I be talking to lawmakers face-to-face?

-Yes, every attempt will be made to schedule a meeting with the legislators that represent you at the state capitol.
+Yes, every attempt will be made to schedule a meeting with the legislators who represent you at the state capitol.
 In the event that your legislator cannot meet with you personally, you will get a chance to talk with one of his or her key staffers.
-Your meeting will generally only last a few minutes and you’ll be given specific talking points and training on what to cover during the meeting.
+Your meeting will generally only last a few minutes, and you’ll be given specific talking points and training about what to cover during the meeting.

 - What legislation will we be discussing?

 There are many, many animal bills filed each year during the legislative session.
 We choose our priority bills for Humane Lobby Day based upon several factors, including their impact and chance of passage.
 There may be other animal protection topics/issues that are important to you, but focusing on the bills we’ve chosen will make the most impact during your visit to the Capitol.